 About The Program

-Inpatient rehab involves 24/7 supervision while patients live in a treatment facility for anywhere between one and six months.
+Inpatient rehab involves 24/7 supervision while patients live in a cocaine addiction treatment center for anywhere between one and six months.
 For users who are struggling with intense addiction and are dealing with withdrawal or PAWS symptoms, inpatient treatment provides constant, comprehensive support through individual therapy sessions and group counseling.

 For users who are struggling to kick a milder addiction, outpatient treatment options provide flexibility to continue meeting work and school obligations.
-Users do not live in the facility but instead commute regularly for meetings, therapy, and treatment.
+Users do not live in the cocaine treatment center but instead commute regularly for meetings, therapy, and treatment.

 Partial Hospitalization Programs (PHP) is considered a step down from inpatient treatment.
 While patients do not sleep in the facility, they commute regularly—often between 5 and 7 days a week—to the facility to receive therapy, counseling, and medical assistance with withdrawal.